-Example 1 is a single base exchange that has been found in a homozygous state and with a high frequency in the 1000Genomes Project (TGP).
+Example 1 is a single base exchange that has been found in a homozygous state and with a high frequency in the 1000Genomes Project data (1000G).

-The variant lies in an extragenic part that has only little function annotated (as CTCF binding site) in any of the used databases.
-In addition, no further
+The variant lies in an extragenic part that has only little function annotated: H3K27me3 histone modification

 position is not conserved.

-Due to this combined evidence, RegulationSpotter calculated a very low score (3.3) and assigned this variant as polymorphism.
+Due to this combined evidence, RegulationSpotter calculated a low score (6.78) and assigned this variant as polymorphism